-So if this applies to you, there is a limit to how far you can remove your dark eye circles – but following our steps below would certainly help to reduce its appearance!
+So if this applies to you, there is a limit to how far you can remove your dark eye circles – but following our steps below on how to get rid of dark eye circles may help to reduce its appearance!

 Dark eye circles have famously been associated with a lack of sleep, and for good reason.
 When you don’t sleep enough, your blood circulation is poorer, and the thin skin underneath your eyes will show it all.

 You probably already know that you need a minimum of eight hours of sleep a day.
 That, however, is only half the battle won.
-Getting good quality sleep also means sleeping earlier and also having your eight hours.
+Getting good quality sleep also means sleeping earlier and also having your eight hours of rest.

-The best window to go to sleep is between 8pm to 12am every night, says Dr. Matt Walker, a sleep pattern expert, in an interview with TIME.
+To get rid of dark eye circles, the best window to go to sleep is between 8pm and 12am every night, says Dr. Matt Walker, a sleep pattern expert, in an interview with TIME.
 Going to sleep within this window ensures that “your brain and body have the opportunity to get all the non-REM and REM shuteye they need to function optimally.”

 When you apply retinoid creams under your eyes, you may be encouraging the skin there to thicken.

-Repeated use of retinoids can also help to stimulate collagen production, which also helps with the thickness of your skin layer underneath your eyes, says dermatologist Rachel Nazarian in Allure.
+Repeated use of retinoids can also help to stimulate collagen production, which also helps with the thickness of your skin layer underneath your eyes, says dermatologist Rachel Nazarian in an interview with Allure.

 Retinoid-infused eye creams are widely available now in the market, and can be found from most drugstores and beauty stores.
 They also generally come with a heftier price tag, though!

-Sun damage seems to be cause of all things bad in skincare – and that’s probably mostly true.
+Sun damage seems to be the cause of all things bad for our skin – and that’s mostly true.
 Damage from the sun’s rays can mess with your skin’s collagen levels, which is bad news for the already-thinner skin underneath your eyes.